K-State athletes receiving coronavirus tests before other students

 TOPEKA, Kan.
-(KSNT) – Ninety Kansas State University football players were tested last week for coronavirus at Lafene Health Center.
+(KSNW) – Ninety Kansas State University football players were tested last week for coronavirus at Lafene Health Center.

 Each player received both the common nasal test and a blood test for coronavirus antibodies.
 K-State Athletics paid for the tests that were administered at the student health center.